frankshearar/Home/Global-Tools---NuGet-Implementation.md

 C:\Users\username\.dotnet\tools\my.tool\1.2\project.assets.json
 ```

-CLI will control the uninstallation (really deleting the folder), and making sure that there's only a single version of each tool.
+CLI will handle the restore failure cases, and partial file left on disk.
 They can use the [VersionPathResolver](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Packaging/VersionFolderPathResolver.cs) to figure that out.

 ##### Error cases